 Bladder cancer treatment may require a multimodal approach, meaning several different types of treatments are applied to manage the disease.
 A diagnosis of bladder cancer typically warrants referral to one or more board-certified veterinary specialists, including an oncologist and a veterinary surgeon.
 Unfortunately, there is no cure for bladder cancer in dogs.

 Surgery may be recommended to remove all or part of the bladder tumor (or tumors).
 It is difficult to completely excise bladder tumors without removing essential parts of the bladder and urinary tract, so debulking (partial removal) may be the only option.
-Blader cancer is rarely cured with surgery.
+Bladder cancer is rarely cured with surgery.
 However, surgery may slow the progression and relieve some of the symptoms of bladder cancer in dogs.

 Radiation therapy may be a palliative option for dogs with bladder cancer.
 This means that the treatment may relieve pain and decrease symptoms, but it will not cure the disease.
 In some cases, the side effects of radiation therapy are too severe to justify continued treatment.